MIDL-Conference/midl-website-2023/pages/author-instructions.md

 To submit a paper, authors need to have an updated [OpenReview account](https://openreview.net/profile).

-**The link will be posted at this location when submission opens.**

 Inquiries to the program chairs can be addressed directly to [pc@2023.midl.io](mailto:pc@2023.midl.io).

 ## Paper registration

-To be able to upload the PDF of a full or short paper before the submission deadlines, authors have to create a submission on openreview with title, abstract and author information a week in advance (paper registration deadline, 8 January 2023).
+To be able to upload the PDF of a full or short paper before the submission deadlines, authors have to create a submission on OpenReview with title, abstract and author information a week in advance (paper registration deadline, 8 January 2023).

 ## Latex template